-Hey there: Some of the links in this post are affiliate links, which means I earn a small commission at no extra cost to you if you make a purchase.
-Thanks for supporting my website! -Taryn
+Hey there: Some of the links in this post are affiliate links, which means I earn a small commission at no cost to you.
+Thanks for your support. -Taryn

 Here’s a custom Google Map I made for you.
 It shows all of these beautiful weekend getaways from Vancouver, plus a few of the attractions, restaurants and attractions that I recommend.